 Define Clear Success Metrics

-Establishing specific key performance indicators (KPIs) for marketing channels and timeframe creates clarity around what success is.
-Without these definitions, organisations risk misinterpreting results, leading to abandoned initiatives that might have ultimately succeeded with more time or refinement.
+Establishing specific KPIs for each channel and timeframe creates clarity around what success looks like.
+Without those definitions, organisations risk misreading results and abandoning initiatives that needed more time.

-Measurement frameworks must include leading indicators (engagement metrics, traffic growth, inquiry quality) and lagging outcomes (conversion rates, customer acquisition costs, revenue contribution).
+Measurement frameworks should cover leading indicators such as engagement metrics, traffic growth, and inquiry quality, alongside lagging outcomes like conversion rates, customer acquisition costs, and revenue contribution.

 Implement Proper Tracking